frank-lynam/ftw/README.md

 # Frank's Terrible WebUI

 A thing that turns python files into websites super easy.
-I made it on my phone.
+I made it on my phone just to see if I could.

 ## Use